soccermatics/FourWays/course/source/lesson1/averagefriends.rst

 Well done
 ---------

 You have completed the first *Four Ways* lesson.
-In the next lesson, we are going to show why the way we calculate the mean and proportions are the best way to do it.
+In the :ref:`next lesson<alikelyanswer>`, we meet Ronald Fisher and learn the best way to measure proportions and the mean.